Purity and 2-Calabi-Yau categories

 Observing that $\dim(U)=2-\chi_{\mathscr{A}}(\CF,\CF)$, we see that, restricted to $U$, the complex $p_!\BQ_{\FM}[-\chi_{\mathscr{A}}(\cdot,\cdot)]$ indeed decomposes as a direct sum of its perverse cohomology sheaves, and has vanishing strictly positive perverse cohomology.

-The zeroth perverse cohomology of \eqref{nty} is the constant perverse sheaf.
+The zeroth perverse cohomology sheaf of \eqref{nty} is the constant perverse sheaf.
 Around singular points of $\FM$, Theorem \ref{loc_pur_thm} is somewhat less trivial, and the zeroth perverse cohomology is more mysterious.
 In general, the zeroth perverse cohomology at a point $\CF$ should be obtained by taking symmetric convolution powers of BPS sheaves corresponding to classes in $\mathrm{K}_0(\mathscr{A})$ adding up to that of $\CF$.

-One of the key components of the proof of local purity (i.e. Theorem \ref{pp3_thm}) is the dimensional reduction isomorphism in cohomology, from \cite[Appendix A]{MR3667216}.
+One of the key components of the proof of local purity (Theorem \ref{pp3_thm}) is the dimensional reduction isomorphism in cohomology, from \cite[Appendix A]{MR3667216}.
 In brief, the application we are making of this theorem is that there is an isomorphism between $\JH_{\mathbf{d},!}\ul{\BQ}_{\FM_{\mathbf{d}}(\Pi_Q)}$ and $\mathcal{F}$, where $\mathcal{F}$ is defined as follows.
 First, consider the \textit{3}-Calabi-Yau category of $A=\Pi_Q[x]$-modules.
 The classical moduli stack of $A$-modules carries a vanishing cycle mixed Hodge module $\phi_{\Tr(\widetilde{W})}$, as well as admitting a morphism $\widetilde{p}$ to $\CM_{\mathbf{d}}(\Pi_Q)$ defined by forgetting the action of $x$, and semisimplifying the resulting $\Pi_Q$-module.
 Set $\CF=\widetilde{p}_!\phi_{\Tr(\widetilde{W})}$.
 Purity comes from comparing the different constraints on the possible impurity of $\JH_{\mathbf{d},!}\ul{\BQ}_{\FM_{\mathbf{d}}(\Pi_Q)}$ and $\mathcal{F}$; see the proof of \cite[Thm.4.7]{preproj3}.
 Recently Tasuki Kinjo has extended the dimensional reduction isomorphism to general 2CY categories \cite{Kin21}.
 With some substantial work, one should be able to use his version of the dimensional reduction isomorphism along with the arguments of \cite{preproj3} to produce an alternative proof of Theorem \ref{loc_pur_thm}.
-The first obstacle one would have to clear would be to prove the cohomological integrality theorem for 2CY categories (this is used crucially in \cite{preproj3} in determining the supports of the BPS sheaves for $\fdmod^{\Pi_Q[x]}$).
+The first obstacle would be to prove the relative cohomological integrality theorem for 3CY completions of 2CY categories (this is used crucially in \cite{preproj3} in determining the supports of the BPS sheaves for $\fdmod^{\Pi_Q[x]}$).